 The Generic Recovery Observatory Demonstrator Team continues to meet regularly.
 The Team is developing a Demonstrator proposal for review at SIT Technical Workshop.

 The GEO/LEO/SAR Flood Pilot Team continues to meet regularly.
-The Team is developing a Pilot proposal for review at SIT Technical Workshop.
+The Team is developing a Pilot proposal for review at the September 2020 CEOS SIT Technical Workshop.
 Four case studies have been identified.
 The Flood Pilot Team is working closely with COAST and WGISS leadership to identify integration opportunities and shared geographical focus areas.

 The Strategic Observation Strategy is now in a mature state.
 This will be presented in the coming months.

 The CEOS SIT Chair Team has requested that WGDisasters consider a new Wildfire Pilot effort.
-An exploratory meeting was held on June 24 to bring together interested parties and discuss feasibility.
+An exploratory meeting was held on June 24, 2020 to bring together interested parties and discuss feasibility.
 A draft proposal has been shared with the WGDisasters Chair and Vice Chair for review.
-Final recommendations are forthcoming, likely around SIT-36.
+Final recommendations are forthcoming, likely around SIT-36 in March 2021.

-Upcoming meetings of relevance include WGDisasters-14 (virtual, early September) and the GFDRR Understanding Risk Forum (virtual, 30 November – 4 December).
+Upcoming meetings of relevance include WGDisasters-14 (virtual, early September 2020) and the GFDRR Understanding Risk Forum (virtual, 30 November – 4 December 2020).

 Raj Kumar (ISRO, CEOS Chair Team) asked whether a particular area of interest has been selected for the Wildfire Pilot proposal.
-David reported that this is still under consideration and the team is looking at two types of areas in particular: those that are historically impacted by wildfires and those that in recent years have emerged as new risk areas (these cases may require new data sources and should be investigated).
+David reported that this is still under consideration, and the team is looking at two types of areas in particular: those that are historically impacted by wildfires and those that in recent years have emerged as new risk areas (these cases may require new data sources and should be investigated).

 WGClimate